-After publishing 14 books of poetry, fiction and non-fiction, Cassie Premo Steele is excited to announce that Unbound Content has released a new volume of all her previously published poems from journals and anthologies since 1994, plus brand new poems.
+This new volume contains all her previously published poems from journals and anthologies since 1994, plus brand new poems.

 "Tracing her honeymoon journey from steamy South Carolina to the snowcapped mountains, the powerful Pacific, ancient forests, painted deserts, and endless waterfalls of Oregon, Cassie Premo Steele’s Beautiful Waters captures the imagery and the magic of the modern transcontinental journey and the wonder one feels when experiencing Oregon’s stunning and varied terrain for the first time."

 -Melissa N. Stuckey, Ph.D., Historian and former professor at the University of Oregon